-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs

-Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Rosie's Boston Bakery
+Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Tesla Motors

-- 18) Refer to Figure 2-2.
+- 24) Refer to Figure 2-2.
 The linear production possibilities frontier in the figure indicates that - A) Mendonca has a comparative advantage in the production of vegetables. - B) Mendonca has a comparative disadvantage in the production of meat. - C) the tradeoff between meat and vegetables is constant. - D) it is progressively more expensive to produce meat.

-Learning Outcome: Micro 2: Interpret and analyze information presented in different types of graphs
+Learning Outcome: Micro-2: Interpret and analyze information presented in different types of graphs

-Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Rosie's Boston Bakery
+Special Feature: Solved Problem: Drawing a Production Possibilities Frontier for Tesla Motors

-- 19) A production possibilities frontier with a bowed outward shape indicates - A) the possibility of inefficient production. - B) constant opportunity costs as more and more of one good is produced. - C) increasing opportunity costs as more and more of one good is produced. - D) decreasing opportunity costs as more and more of one good is produced.
+- 25) A production possibilities frontier with a bowed outward shape indicates - A) the possibility of inefficient production. - B) constant opportunity costs as more and more of one good is produced. - C) increasing opportunity costs as more and more of one good is produced. - D) decreasing opportunity costs as more and more of one good is produced.

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-- 20) Increasing opportunity cost is represented by a \\\\\ production possibilities frontier.
+26) Increasing opportunity cost is represented by a production possibilities fromer.

-- A) linear
+A) linear

-- B) bowed in
+B) bowed in

-- C) bowed out
+C) bowed out

-- D) vertical
+D) vertical

+Answer: C

+Diff: 2 Page Ref: 42/42

+Topic: Opportunity Cost

+: Recurring

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+from trade

+AACSB: Analytic thinking

-- 21) The slope of a production possibilities frontier
+27) The slope of a production possibilities frontier

-- A) has no economic relevance or meaning.
+A) has no economic relevance or meaning.

-- B) is always constant.
+B) is always constant.

-- C) is always varying.
+C) is always varying.

-- D) measures the opportunity cost of producing one more unit of a good.
+D) measures the opportunity cost of producing one more unit of a good.

+Answer: D

+Diff: 1 Page Ref: 42/42

+Topic: Opportunity Cost

+: Recurring

-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

+from trade

+AACSB: Analytic thinking

-22) \\\\\ marginal opportunity cost implies that the more resources already devoted to any activity, the payoff from allocating yet more resources to that activity increases by progressively smaller amounts.
+28) marginal opportunity cost implies that the more resources already devoted to any activity, the payoff from allocating yet more resources to that activity increases by progressively smaller amounts A) Increasing

-A) Increasing

 B) Decreasing

 C) Constant

 D) Negative

+Answer: A

+Diff: 2 Page Ref: 42/42

+Topic: Opportunity Cost

+: Recurring

-Learning Outcome: Micro 20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present

+value to make decisions

+AACSB: Analytic thinking

-23) If opportunity costs are constant, the production possibilities frontier would be graphed as
+29) If opportunity costs are constant, the production possibilities frontier would be graphed as